-THE ROYAL MINT LIMITED COMPANY
+THE ROYAL MINT LIMITED

-The Royal Mint Limited has two main channels of business: Currency and Consumer.
-The Consumer channel includes Precious Metals, Commemorative Coin, Collector Services, The Royal Mint Experience ('RME') and our gold backed Exchange Traded Commodity (ETC).
+The Royal Mint Limited continues to have three main channels of business: Currency, Consumer and Precious Metals.
+In addition, The Royal Mint has smaller businesses which are expected to grow in the future including Gifting, Collector Services, The Royal Mint Experience ('RME') and our newly launched gold-backed Exchange Traded Commodity ('ETC').
+Whilst being established as businesses, Collector Services and the RME are included in the Consumer results, and the ETC business is included within Precious Metals.